tinywrkb/org.freedesktop.Platform.VulkanLayer.GameScope/README.md

 I don't plan to submit this, and if fact, I'm very much against it due to the current limitations of runtime extensions, and the existence of shared libraries in the extension.

-If this GameScope extension is actually useful for existing Flatpak applications, then in my opinion it should be added to the runtime, and an application that needs a newer version than the one provided by the runtime can bundle its own.
+If this GameScope extension is actually useful with existing Flatpak applications, then in my opinion GameScope should be added to the runtime, and an application that needs a newer version than the one provided by the runtime can bundle its own version.